 Some Democrats have been pushing for impeachment for months, but many moderates and leaders of the party were reluctant to take what could be a politically perilous route for some.
 But in light of recent reports about Trump pressuring the Ukranian president, moderate Democrats and leaders said there was no alternative to impeachment proceedings.

 In Virginia, the dam broke on Monday night when Reps.
-Elaine Luria, D-Virginia Beach, and Abigail Spanberger, D-Henrico, published an op-ed voicing their support for an inquiry with five other freshmen Democrats.
+Elaine Luria, D-Norfolk, and Abigail Spanberger, D-Henrico, published an op-ed voicing their support for an inquiry with five other freshmen Democrats.
 The two represent red-leaning districts Democrats narrowly won last November and, up until now, both had resisted growing calls from within their party.

 “This flagrant disregard for the law cannot stand,” they wrote.
 “To uphold and defend our Constitution, Congress must determine whether the president was indeed willing to use his power and withhold security assistance funds to persuade a foreign country to assist him in an upcoming election.”